Building a wooden pallet compost bin in Maine

 An Introduction to Composting by Cora

-When we moved to our farmhouse in Maine it was imperative to me that we would be living more in harmony with nature, and utilizing our food scraps into something that would one day regenerate our soil was hugely important.
-My husband Jamie built our first bin from old pallets we got from my mother’s garden store, so we even were able to upcycle in that capacity.
+When we moved to our farmhouse in Maine it was imperative to me that we would be living more in harmony with nature.
+Utilizing our food scraps into something that would one day regenerate our soil was hugely important.
+My husband Jamie built our first compost bin from old wooden pallets.
+So we even were able to up-cycle in that capacity.
 Literally a few nails and a bit of effort and you are done!

 maine-house-compost-editorial-image-collage-compost-maine-house-dark